mrheinen/lophiid/SCRIPTING.md

 Returns the base64 decoded value of the given string.
 On error an empty string is returned.

+### util.encoding.uri.decode(string)

+Returns the URI decoded value of the given string.
+On error an empty string is returned.

+### util.encoding.html.decode(string)

+Returns the HTML decoded value of the given string.
+On error an empty string is returned.

 ### util.crypto.md5sum(string)

 Returns an md5 hash of the given string.